-Its high thermal efficiency reduces energy bills for heating and cooling in residential buildings due to the outstanding thermal resistance of the wool.
-The thermal resistance of a construction material is measured by what’s known as the R-value, with a higher number indicating that a substance can better resist thermal transfer.
-According to the U.S Department of Energy, fiberglass offers an R-value of 2.2 to 2.7 per inch, while Rockwool has an R-value of 3.0 to 3.3 per inch.
+Its high thermal efficiency reduces energy bills for heating and cooling in residential buildings.
+Due to the outstanding thermal resistance of the uses of rock wool insulation.
+The thermal resistance of a construction material is measure by what’s known as the R-value.
+Moreover, R-value with a higher number indicating that a substance can better resist thermal transfer.
+According to the U.S Department of Energy, fiberglass offers an R-value of 2.2 to 2.7 per inch.
+While Rockwool has an R-value of 3.0 to 3.3 per inch.

-Rockwool offers noise insulation due to its innovative materials that have higher densities and random fiber standard orientation that trap sound waves and deadens vibration time.
-For this reason it is perfect choice for spaces where the occupants are looking to minimize noise such as offices, bedrooms, meeting rooms or accommodation close to busy roads.
+Use of Rock wool insulation offers noise insulation due to its innovative materials.
+That have higher densities and random fiber standard orientation.
+Further, trap sound waves and deadens vibration time.
+For this reason it is perfect choice for spaces where the occupants are looking to minimize noise.
+Furthermore, such as offices, bedrooms, meeting rooms or accommodation close to busy roads.

-It offers fire protection to the building and improved safety because it is made of rock that is fire resistant.
+It offers fire protection to the building and improve safety because it is made of rock that is fire resistant.

 Rockwool is a breathable material allowing moisture to escape from the construction.
 This reduces the risk of mound and bacterial growth on the inside of the property.

-It constitutes a compression-resistant material that can be used as roofing boards or bonded panels.
+It constitutes a compression-resistant material that can be use as roofing boards or bonded panels.
 So it is ideal for thermal applications on domestic buildings such as extensions and loft conversions.
-It also useful for buildings subjected to change of use or layout that and there is a need to add internal partitions.
+It also useful for buildings subject to change of use or layout.
+And there is a need to add internal partitions.

 It offers quick and easy installation providing airtightness to the building envelope.